Andai language

-Andai (Meakambut, Pundungum, Wangkai) is an Arafundi language of Papua New Guinea.
+Andai (Pundungum, Wangkai) is an Arafundi language of Papua New Guinea.
+Meakambut may be identical, but due to lack of data this cannot be determined with certainty.

 Locations

 Kassell, et al. (2018) list Namata, Kupina, Kaiyam, Andambit, and Awarem as the villages where Nanubae is spoken.
 In the Andai area, the Mongolo (or Meakambut, after one of their former villages) people, a group of about 50–60 people, live east of the Arafundi River; Kassell, et al. (2018) believe this may be a separate ethnolinguistic group.

 According to Ethnologue, it is spoken in Andambit, Awarem, Imboin, Kaiyam, Kupini, and Namata mountain villages in Imboin ward, Karawari Rural LLG, East Sepik Province.